NY’S PUBLIC SERVICES ARE AT HIGH RISK!

 Learn more about the coming economic crisis that could decimate our quality of life and the services we all rely on!

-With New York at the epicenter of the current public health crisis unlike anything we’ve ever seen before, our state’s recently-enacted budget will not be able to handle the coming economic crisis, without huge cuts to vital services and programs New Yorkers depend on every day.
+With New York hit harder by the pandemic than most states, our state budget cannot handle the economic crisis caused by the virus, without huge cuts to vital services and programs New Yorkers depend on every day.

 CSEA President Mary E. Sullivan recently warned that the budget is unsustainable for our state and localities without a massive influx of unrestricted aid from our federal government.